MorganKryze/Athunas/README.md

 ## License

 This project is licensed by the [original author](https://github.com/allenslab) under the GNU GPL v3, which allows you to _use_, _modify_, and _distribute_ the software freely, as long as you **provide the source code** and do not add restrictions that limit others' rights under the same license.
 For full details, refer to the [LICENSE](LICENSE) file.

+[^1]: The weather app is compatible with the [OpenWeatherMap API](https://openweathermap.org/) or [AccuWeather API](https://developer.accuweather.com/).
+You will need to create an account on their website to get an API key.
+Although AccuWeather won't require you to enter your credit card details.
+[^2]: The Notion todo lists app is compatible with the [Notion API](https://developers.notion.com/).
+You will need to create an account on their website to get an API key.
+[^3]: The Spotify player app is compatible with the [Spotify API](https://developer.spotify.com/).
+You will need to create an account on their website to get an API key.